zekro-archive/serverManager2/README.md

-resume `<index/name>` | Resume a started screen session by name or index | Yes restart `<index/name>` `[e]` | Restart a server by name or index | WIP backup `<index/name>` | Open backup manager for server by name or index | Not yet exit | Exit the tool | Yes
+resume `<index/name>` | Resume a started screen session by name or index | Yes restart `<index/name>` `[e]` | Restart a server by name or index | WIP backup `<index/name>` | Open backup manager for server by name or index | Not yet config | edit the config of the program | Yes exit | Exit the tool | Yes

 ---